arcaneframework/arcanefem/README.md

 ### Execute ###

-Once compiled, execute an example from the elasticity solver.
+Once compiled, execute any module of your choice.
+For example for the elasticity solver.
 Navigate to the appropriate directory:

 ~~~{sh}
 cd ${BUILD_DIR}/elasticity